Today's admission times: from 11:00 a.m. to 8:00 p.m.

 The idea

-It was the tragic sinking of the Russian nuclear submarine "Kursk" on August 12, 2000, during a maneuver by the Russian Northern Fleet in the Barents Sea.
-Offers of help came from all sides in order to save any surviving crew members.
-Russian rescue teams tried, among other things, to carry out a rescue with rescue submarines of the Pris class in vain.
-When Norwegian divers went down to the wreck over a week later, they could not find any survivors.
+It was the tragic sinking of the Russian nuclear submarine ‘Kursk’ on 12 August 2000, during a manoeuvre of the Russian Northern Fleet in the Barents Sea.
+Offers of help came from all sides to rescue any surviving crew members of the submarine.
+Russian rescue teams, including Pris-class rescue submarines, made several attempts to rescue the crew.
+When Norwegian divers dived down to the wreck over a week later, they were unable to find any survivors.

 Christian Angermann asked himself: